snift/snift.github.io/README.md

-## Snift

-Snift is a tool to identify security vulnerabilities on the web.
+Snift helps you identify security vulnerabilities by building a score, based on multiple factors.